Jeffrey Skilling: Supreme Court review

 On June 24, 2010, in an opinion by Justice Ruth Bader Ginsburg, the Supreme Court unanimously nullified Skilling's honest services fraud conviction, finding that "Skilling's misconduct entailed no bribe or kickback".
 The Court remanded the Skilling case back to the lower court for further proceedings to decide which charges must now be dismissed as the result of the invalidation of the honest services statute.

 In April 2011, a three-judge panel of the Fifth Circuit Court of Appeals ruled that since the jury was presented with "overwhelming evidence" that Skilling conspired to commit conspiracy fraud, the verdict would have been the same even if the honest services theory had never been presented, and Skilling's conviction was confirmed.
 The case in the Fifth Circuit is United States of America v.
 Jeffrey K. Skilling, 06-20885.
 Skilling appealed this new decision to the Supreme Court, but was denied certiorari.
 In 2013, Skilling's lawyers and the Justice Department reached a deal that called for Skilling's sentence to be reduced to 14 years.
-The reduction was driven in part by a 2009 appeals court ruling that ordered a recalculation of Mr. Skilling’s sentence because of a mistake made by the judge in interpreting the federal sentencing guidelines.
-In exchange for his reduced sentence, Mr. Skilling gave up about $42 million, to be distributed to victims of Enron’s fraud.
+The reduction was driven in part by a 2009 appeals court ruling that ordered a recalculation of Skilling's sentence because of a mistake made by the judge in interpreting the federal sentencing guidelines.
+In exchange for his reduced sentence, Skilling gave up about $42 million, to be distributed to victims of Enron's fraud.
 He also agreed not to pursue any further legal appeals, including a claim that would have accused the prosecution team of misconduct.
 Federal judge Simeon T. Lake III, who had presided over Skilling's 2006 trial, accepted the deal on June 21, 2013.
-Jeffrey Skilling was released from federal custody on February 21, 2019, after 12 years in federal prison.
+Skilling was released from federal custody on February 21, 2019, after 12 years in federal prison.

 Business ventures after Enron

 In June 2020, Skilling was reported by Reuters to be fundraising for launch of an online oil and gas trading platform named Veld LLC.
 In August 2021, Veld LLC filed as a business in the State of Texas.
 According to the public records available through the Texas Comptroller of Public Accounts, Rebecca Carter, Skilling's wife, is listed as manager of the company.
-On August 30, 2022 the company became listed as inactive.
+On August 30, 2022 the company became listed as withdrawn.